fabragaMS/ADPE2E/Lab/Lab1/Lab1.md

 -------------|
 **Execute these steps on your host computer**|

-1. In the Azure Portal, navigate to the MDW-Lab resource group and locate the Azure Data Factory **MDWDataFactory-*suffix***.
+1. In the Azure Portal, navigate to the lab resource group and locate the Azure Data Factory **MDWDataFactory-*suffix***.

 2. On the **MDWDataFactory-*suffix*** blade, click the **Author & Monitor** button.
 The Azure Data Factory portal will open on a new browser tab.